 "Baby Bargains" covers all major infant car seats in depth.
 Authors Denise and Alan Fields consider performance, ease of use and the brand's track record to come up with their overall rating for each seat.
 Reviews are comparative, thorough and unbiased.

-Review: Infant Car Seats, Denise and Alan Fields, Ninth edition
+Review: Car Seats: Picking the Right Child Safety Seat, Denise and Alan Fields, 2013, 10th edition

 3. Good Housekeeping

 The Chicco KeyFit 30 earns praise for its ease of adjustment: The harness straps can be easily tightened or loosened, and the angle of the car seat is also easy to adjust.
 Editors note that the harness straps must be rethreaded in order to adjust for height.

 Review: Infant Car Seat Reviews, Editors of Good Housekeeping, Not dated